 Changing company culture – practical steps for HR

 The HR department is central to change management of organisational culture – or at least it should be.
-It’s essential to first understand that culture change starts with leaders, but now we have acknowledged that, we can explore how HR has the capacity to facilitate powerful culture change to elevate performance across the entire organisation.
+It’s essential to first understand that culture change starts with leaders, but now that we have acknowledged this, we can explore how HR has the capacity to facilitate powerful culture change to elevate performance across the entire organisation.

 Make consistent, clear communication your priority

 “We often spend so much time coping with problems along our path that we only have a dim or even inaccurate view of what’s really important to us.” – Peter Senge